joannakl/cs102/projects/project4_du.markdown

 The grade will be determined by several factors:
-- 60 points: class correctness: correct behavior of methods of the required classes and correct behavior of the program as a whole (this will be determined by the autograder)
+- 60 points: class correctness: correct behavior of methods of the required classes and correct behavior of the program as a whole (this will be determined by the autograder and possibly code review)
 - 10 points: design and the implementation of your code
 - 10 points: efficient implementation of the required classes (this will be determined by a code review).
-Efficient algorithms should not explore paths that cannot possibly lead to an exit and should attempt to detect such situations as early as possible.
+Efficient design avoids recomputing the same results multiple times.
 - 20 points: proper documentation, program style and format of submission (this will be determined by a code review)